maydahmar/projetBio/README.md

 - A report containing the result of your analyses,
 - A text file (.csv, .txt...) contaning the ordered list of your top 100 genes (first = better).

-The email must have the subject: "Projet_bioinfo_2023_nom_prenom" and contains an archive named: "nom_prenom" with all the listed requirements.
+The email must have the subject: "Projet_bioinfo_2023_nom1_prenom1_nom2_prenom2" and contains an archive named: "nom1_prenom1_nom2_prenom2" with all the listed requirements.

 Note: It is possible to mix code and report in a notebook, and to mix notebook and independent code.
 However, the report must be contained in a single document.